websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/managing-structures-and-templates-by-using-the-rest-api.md

 | --- | --- |
 | $1 | `siteId`|

-The following code shows the partial JSON output generate by the script.
+Below is the partial JSON output generated by the script.
 The script returns all the Templates in the Site.
 In this example you can see a single Template identified by an `id` and a `name`.
-The `contentStructureId` corresponds to the associated Structure ID and the `templateScript` corresponds to the FreeMaker Template Language describing the Template.
+The `contentStructureId` corresponds to the associated Structure ID and the `templateScript` corresponds to the FreeMarker Template Language describing the Template.

 ```json
    {